 Developing a Practice

 Your academic life is more than a string of articles published, classes taught, and meetings attended.
-My posts shift the focus from the products of your work to the PRACTICE of your work.
 You write because this is how you articulate and develop your ideas.
 You publish to communicate those ideas to others.
-Posts in this larger category help you develop the practices you need to do the work you love well without burning out.
-Sub-categories help you find specific advice for specific areas of your practice.
+Posts in this category help you develop the practices you need to do the work you love well without burning out or compromising your values.